 It may well be that some of this is coincidence, but the accuracy of most of this is extraordinary – for example, if the distance value of 3600 feet (Which I have named the Druid Mile) is altered to, say, 3650 feet, then this new value cannot be found between any of the 80 sites, nor can any other common distance be found.
 This alone is well beyond coincidence.
 What does seem to be a coincidence is the preciseness of the figure 3600.
 It is well known that the English foot was not standardised until the Middle Ages and that the more ancient values varied between times and places, so it is difficult to see how this originated.

 The alignments radiating from Whitmoor Barrow are extremely precise – the South Line has the Crooksbury Line at fifty degrees to the west of south and the Compton Line at thirty degrees to the west of south.
 These are mirrored by the Tyting Line at thirty degrees to the east of south and the Newlands Line at fifty degrees to the east of south – again well beyond coincidence.

 There are many other ‘coincidences’ described in the text of the alignments.

 Professor Richard Atkinson, excavator and restorer of Stonehenge in the 1950s, has stated: “The position, at least of the Heel Stone and the Station Stones, and indeed the latitude of Stonehenge itself, was astronomically determined’.

 I have been corresponding with Harry Sivertsen.
 Harry is an amateur archeo-astronomer and writer who uses the astronomy programs Skymap Pro and Starry Night Pro to analyse the rising and setting of the sun, moon and stars at different dates in antiquity.
-It is early days, but his results are pointing towards a date of around 2500 BCE, the transition from the Neolithic to the Early Bronze Age, for the establishment of these alignments.
+It is early days, but the results are pointing towards a date of around 2500 BCE, the transition from the Neolithic to the Early Bronze Age, for the establishment of these alignments.